dev-alberto/retele_proiect/README.md

 Chess Server application
 This is my very first github repository.
 Hope you enjoy it

-Compile using g++ server.cpp -o server -pthread Connect clients using telnet 127.0.0.1 12345
+Compile using g++ proiect.cpp -o server -pthread Connect clients using telnet 127.0.0.1 12345